MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 SfBO generates username/passwords for secure access to media relays over TURN.
 Media relays exchange the username/password over a TLS-secured SIP channel.

-Also it is worth noting that even though a VPN tunnel may be used to connect the client to the corporate network, the traffic still needs to flow in it&#39;s SRTP form when it leaves the corporate network to reach the service.
+Also it is worth noting that even though a VPN tunnel may be used to connect the client to the corporate network, the traffic still needs to flow in it's SRTP form when it leaves the corporate network to reach the service.

 Information on how Teams mitigates common security concerns such as voice or STUN amplification attacks can be [found in this article](https://docs.microsoft.com/openspecs/office_protocols/ms-ice2/69525351-8c68-4864-b8a6-04bfbc87785c).